mtrcn/georchestrator/Readme.md

 ## Usage

-At the moment, there is only AWS deployment code.
+At the moment, it only works on AWS and local docker deployment.
 Other platforms are welcomed as pull requests.

 ### AWS Deployment